Services

 Prioritizing work that will actually make an impact on the business is key.
 That’s why having objectives is important.

-The problem is, marketing objectives are often too siloed, losing sight of the greater goals of the organization — sales, revenue, and growth.
+The problem is, marketing objectives too often are siloed, disconnected from the greater goals of the organization — sales, revenue, and growth.

 Most successful small businesses we work with have marketing objectives that tie directly back to revenue and sales (thanks to the development of a revenue team).